The Ginninderra Catchment Group (GCG) Landcare Program

 - Create ecosystems that accommodate human settlement but reduce the impacts and their effects on environmental systems;

-- Restore and maintain as much of the natural setting as possible within an urban environment;
+- Restore and maintain large parts of the natural setting in an urban environment;

-- Ensure more systematic, catchment wide sustainable environmental outcomes from the activities of volunteers.
+- Ensure systematic, catchment wide sustainable environmental outcomes from the activities of volunteers.

 Some of Our Achievements

-Collectively, the GCG and its Landcarers are the oldest Landcare movement in the ACT.
-It has a proud record of achievement in:
+Collectively, GCG and its Landcarers are the oldest Landcare movement in the ACT.
+It has a proud record of achievements in:

 - Catchment planning and investment